jschirrmacher/xcamp/README.md

 the URL http://localhost:8001/index - you should see the main page of xcamp!

-You find all relevant css, image and js files in /public, html is generated using templates which can be found in /templates.
-If you change some of the latter, you might need to restart the development server: just press CTRL-C and call `npm start` again.
-This is only necessary, if you change headers or footers or some of the other templates which are used by more than one page.
+You find all relevant css, image and js files in /public, html is generated using templates which can be found in `/templates`.
+The templates, which are used by more than one page (e.g. menu, footer and so on) can be found in `/templates/sub`.
+If you change some of the latter, you need to restart the development server: just press CTRL-C and call `npm start` again.

 css files should not be modified directly.
 Instead, you should have a look at the corresponding .scss files.
 After making changes there, you need to run [scss](https://sass-lang.com/install) (which you then would have to install as